puppetlabs/puppet-docs/source/pe/3.7/quick_writing_nix.markdown

 This simplified exercise modifies a template from the Puppet Labs Apache module, specifically `'vhost.conf.erb`.
 You'll edit the template to include some simple variables that will be populated by facts (using PE's implementation of Facter) about your node.

-1. **On the puppet master,** navigate to the modules directory by running `cd /etc/puppetlabs/puppet/modules`.
+1. **On the Puppet master,** navigate to the modules directory by running `cd /etc/puppetlabs/puppet/modules`.
 2. Run `ls` to view the currently installed modules; note that `apache` is present.
 3. Open `apache/templates/vhosts.conf.erb`, using the text editor of your choice (vi, nano, etc.).
 Avoid using Notepad since it can introduce errors.
       `vhosts.conf.erb` contains the following header: